 Initially, there was a small number of user consultations in four countries (Italy, Israel, Spain and the Netherlands), to provide intelligence for the expert workshops.
 Focus groups were used to test out parts of the MIND-SETS concept.
 The focus groups were grouped by location, to represent diverse social groups and the vulnerable/mobility-challenged as well as to ensure gender balance.

 The next step was to set up the expert workshops on the four key future mobility challenges, policies, products and services.
 The basic criteria for selection was experience/multidisciplinary background, geographical coverage and gender.
 Each workshop conducted a preliminary two-phase DELPHI survey online, in order to highlight discrepancies to be discussed at the workshops and to produce preparatory material for the event.
 The conclusions were disseminated among the selected experts, to enable them to include their reflections in the final reporting.
 The four workshops took place in parallel in Barcelona in October 2015.

-The outputs of these workshops will be consolidated into the draft version of the MIND-SETS decision-support guidelines, which will be further refined in the latter stages of the project.
-These outputs will include insights in relation to current transport planning and policy decision-making tools, in essence, demonstrating how the new MIND-SETS understanding challenges traditional decision-making frameworks.
+The outputs of these workshops were consolidated into the draft version of the MIND-SETS decision-support guidelines, which were further refined in the latter stages of the project to become insights.
+With regard to current transport planning and policy decision-making tools, this new MIND-SETS understanding challenges traditional decision-making frameworks.

-We will focus on two specific areas in the planning and policy area:
+We focused on two specific areas in the planning and policy area:

 - Challenges for state-of-the-practice transport models at the urban and continental scale (e.g. conventional four-step models, activity-based models) and the opportunities linked to new paradigms (e.g. massive micro-simulation, complex systems);

 - Challenges for state-of-the-practice cost-benefit assessments, based on welfare economic theory in relation to how the value of time or risk of accidents are measured as social and environmental externalities.

 In short, the testing phase looked at how current thinking and decision practices need to change and produced some interesting insights on future mobility trends.